jhusain/asyncgenerator/README.md

 }
 ```

-Iteration and Observation both enable a consumer to progressively retrieve 0...N values from a producer. _The only difference between Iteration and Observation is the party in control._ In iteration, the party in control is the consumer because it initiates the requests for the value and the producer must synchronously respond.
+Iteration and Observation both enable a consumer to progressively retrieve 0...N values from a producer. _The only difference between Iteration and Observation is the party in control._ In iteration the consumer is in control because the consumer initiates the request for a value, and the producer must synchronously respond.

 In this example a consumer requests an Iterator from an Array, and progressively requests the next value until the stream is exhausted.